yeslogic/unicode-case-mapping/README.md

   database (UCD).
 * You need lower level access to the mapping table data, compared to the iterator interface supplied by the standard library.
-* You _need_ faster performance that then standard library.
+* You _need_ faster performance that the standard library.

 An additional motivation for creating this crate was to be able to version the UCD data used independent of the Rust version.
-This allows use to ensure all our Unicode rellated crates are all using the same UCD version.
+This allows us to ensure all our Unicode related crates are all using the same UCD version.

 Performance & Implementation Notes
 ----------------------------------

 [ucd-generate] is used to generate `tables.rs`.
-A build script (`build.rs`) compiles this into a two level look up table.
-The look up time is constant as it is just indexing into two arrays.
+A build script (`build.rs`) compiles this into a three level look up table.
+The look up time is constant as it is just indexing into the arrays.

-The two level approach maps a code point to a block, then to a position within a block.
-The allows the second level of block to be duplicated, saving space.
+The multi-level approach maps a code point to a block, then to a position within a block, which is then the index of a record describing how to map that codepoint to lower, upper, and title case.
+This allows the data to be deduplicated, saving space, whilst also providing fast lookup.
 The code is parameterised over the block size, which must be a power of 2.
 The value in the build script is optimal for the data set.

 This approach trades off some space for faster lookups.
-The tables take up about 26KiB.
-Benchmarks (run with `cargo bench`) show this approach to be ~5–10× faster than the typical binary search approach.
+The tables take up about 101KiB.
+Benchmarks (run with `cargo bench`) show this approach to be ~5–10× faster than the binary search approach used in the Rust standard library.

-There is still room for further size reduction.
-For example, by eliminating repeated block mappings at the end of the first level block array.
+It's possible there are further optimisations that could be made to eliminate some runs of repeated values in the first level array.

 [ucd-generate]: https://github.com/BurntSushi/ucd-generate
 [to_uppercase]: https://doc.rust-lang.org/std/primitive.char.html#method.to_uppercase